Internship requirements

 San Francisco's internship program is accredited by the Association of Child Life Professionals (ACLP).
-To qualify for the program, you must have:
+We offer winter/spring, summer and fall session internships.

-- Provide photo ID and proof of health clearance; immunizations, including for COVID-19; and an up-to-date TB test.
+- Provide photo ID and proof of health clearance; this includes certain immunizations, such as for COVID-19, and an up-to-date tuberculosis (TB) test.

 During the program, you must be willing to:

-- Work a minimum of 40 hours a week, including holidays, evenings and weekends
+- Work a minimum of 40 hours per week, including holidays, evenings, and weekends

 - Meet weekly with your rotation supervisor and internship coordinator

-- Keep a journal, including sample chart notes and developmental assessments
+- Keep a journal, which includes sample chart notes and developmental assessments

-- Prepare a case study and present to the Child Life Services team
+- Prepare a case study to present to the Child Life Services team

 - Attend weekly classes taught by the Child Life Services team

-- Prepare a significant project that directly benefits Child Life Services and its goals, which must be approved by the internship coordinator and rotation supervisor
+- Prepare a significant project directly benefiting Child Life Services and its goals, and approved by the internship coordinator and rotation supervisor

 Internship program structure

-Interns work at the bedside with a certified child life specialist conducting therapeutic play, diagnosis teaching, preparation, procedural support, sibling support, charting and more.
+Interns work at the bedside with a certified child life specialist.
+Together, they conduct therapeutic play, make assessments, and practice techniques for preparation, procedural support, sibling support, charting and more.

 The 15-week program consists of: